Grace Giving

 Tuesday, July 04, 2023

-Before I read you today’s verse, I want to make sure you remember what Paul’s doing at this point in his letter.
-He essentially spent the first five chapters laying out the doctrine of grace and slaughtering any justification we could ever have of religious thinking or practice.
+Before I read today’s verse to you, I want to make sure you remember what Paul was doing at this point in his letter.
+He essentially spent the first five chapters laying out the doctrine of grace and slaughtering any justification we could ever have for religious thinking or practice.
 Paul is now demonstrating how the doctrine of Grace applies to our life, that is, how receiving such an eternally massive gift obligates us to live!

-In Galatians 6:1 Paul showed us that the grace we received that rescued us from sin and restored us into relationship with God, requires us to help others experience the same thing.
-Likewise, in Galatians 6:2 we saw that the grace of God to bear our burdens obligates us to bear one another’s burdens.
-Finally, last week, in Galatians 6:3-5, we found out the grace of God totally removes any justification of pride and arrogance in our life.
+In Galatians 6:1, Paul showed us that the grace we received that rescued us from sin and restored us into a relationship with God requires us to help others experience the same thing.
+Likewise, in Galatians 6:2, we saw that the grace of God to bear our burdens obligates us to bear one another’s burdens.
+Finally, last week, in Galatians 6:3-5, we found out that the grace of God totally removes any justification of pride and arrogance in our lives.
 It literally assaults the inherent narcissism in all of us.
 Now, given the fact that narcissism leads us to see all that we have through the lens of how it first and foremost benefits ourselves, it should be of no surprise then that the very next verse deals with one of the ways the grace of God should shape how we give!
 Paul writes,

 “6 Let the one who is taught the word share all good things with the one who teaches.”

-Now, before I get into the specific area of giving Paul is addressing in this verse, I want to make sure you understand a couple things.
+Before I get into the specific area of giving Paul addresses in this verse, I want to make sure you understand a couple of things.

 First, preachers of God’s Word are by no means the only people Christians should support.
-I’m going to talk more about that at the end of my sermon, but if you are new to the Bible just know that that Bible in no way limits God’s expectations of our giving to preachers.
+I will talk more about that at the end of my sermon, but if you are new to the Bible, just know that the Bible in no way limits God’s expectations of our giving to preachers.
 We are to be known as those who are so overwhelmed and defined by what we have been given in Christ that we can’t help but give to others!

 10 For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 11 For we hear that some among you walk in idleness, not busy at work, but busybodies.
 12 Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.
 (2 Thessalonians 3:10-12)

-On the other hand, for those who truly cannot earn a basic living, the Bible expects those who have been given the physical capability to provide themselves are also expected to provide for those who can’t.This leads me straight to the second Biblically ethical expectation of giving.
+On the other hand, for those who truly cannot earn a basic living, the Bible expects those who have been given the physical capability to provide for themselves to help provide for those who can’t.This leads me straight to the second Biblically ethical expectation of giving.

-The Bible only expects us to give from what we have received and that includes both what we have received from our work and what we have received as gifts.However, the Bible is also filled with testimonies of the universal truth that to whom much is given, much is required (Luke 12:48) and as such those who have been given much are expected to give more than those who have a little.
+The Bible only expects us to give from what we have received, including what we have received from our work and what we have received as gifts.However, the Bible is also filled with testimonies of the universal truth that to whom much is given, much is required (Luke 12:48), and as such, those who have been given much are expected to give more than those who have a little.

 The chief example of this ethic is seen in the righteous expectation of God on those He has given eternal life; the eternal life that required The Father to send His only eternal Son to die for our sins; the eternal life that required The Eternal Son of God to suffer all of the indiscernible fury of the wrath of God on our sin; and most applicably the eternal life that literally includes all that God is and has!
 This mercy that God has given us cannot be earned or bought, but it absolutely comes with an expectation to give in proportion to what we have received!Paul writes,